 Manuka honey helps slow the signs of aging

 MG has been shown to increase collagen cross-linking, promoting the structural growth of collagen in skin cells.
-And since amino acids are the building blacks of collagen, they also protect collagen.
 Healthy collagen means healthy, firm, youthful-looking skin.

 Manuka honey helps skin retain moisture